 Now that I have been off the diet for a little over a year, I am continuing with kefir and other homemade fermented foods.
 Part of our daily breakfast is a kefir smoothie!
 I have sourdough starter on my counter (breakfast is now sourdough pancakes), continue to make my own bone broths and basically eat a healthy diet.

-We now have in west Texas, an integrative medicine doctor, Dr. Edwards of Veritas Medical, who follows the Weston A. Price dietary guidelines and is very familiar with the GAPS diet.
-Being in need of a local doctor and of some tweaking myself (for hot flashes/hormone questions), I went to Dr. Edwards.
+We now have in west Texas, and have access to an integrative medicine doctor who follows the Weston A. Price dietary guidelines and is very familiar with the GAPS diet.
+Being in need of a local doctor and of some tweaking myself (for hot flashes/hormone questions), I went.
 As he says, ” You MUST eat real food first and supplement second”.
 So, I am now taking the following products based on his recommendations:

 Ostinol contains special biologically active proteins known as BMPs (bone morphogenic proteins).
 And BMPS are the only thing that can turn on that stem cell process to grow new bone and cartilage, no matter how old you are, no matter what shape you’re in.